 - Used computers that have NOT been refurbished or upgraded sell anywhere from $20 and up, depending on their perceived functionality.

-Should I buy local or mail-order?
+Q: Should I buy local or order online?

 Regardless of whether you buy locally or online, be aware that K-State's Technology Service Center provides warranty repairs and authorized service on Dell and Apple computers.

-Where can I get help on buying a computer?
+Q: Where can I get help on buying a computer?

-Does K-State sell computers?
+Q: Does K-State sell computers?

-Educational discounts on computer systems are available to K-State students and employees through the K-State Student Union Computer Store.
+A: Educational discounts on computer systems are available to K-State students and employees through the K-State Student Union Computer Store.
 A K-State ID is required.

 K-State does not have computer truckload sales (as some universities do) to provide computers at lower cost to students and faculty.

-How do I decide what computer to buy?
+Q: How do I decide what computer to buy?

-Use the following process to determine the computer that best fits your needs.
+A: Use the following process to determine the computer that best fits your needs.

 - Make a detailed list of things you want to do with a computer.
-(Examples: e-mail, web browsing, downloading music, writing reports, sharing files, printing documents, watching videos, making spreadsheets, etc.)
+(Examples: email, web browsing, downloading music, writing reports, sharing files, printing documents, watching videos, making spreadsheets, etc.)